Reemaalsharif/Saudi-Data-Internship-Readiness-Map/docs/project_notes.md

 - Improve chart labels and formatting if needed.
 - Save important charts for future reports and LinkedIn updates.
 - Start analyzing tools in more detail in the next project step.

+- ## Day 9 Progress

+- Continued working in the Google Colab notebook named `05_visualization_improvements`.
+- Focused on analyzing the most frequently mentioned tools in more detail.
+- Used the cleaned Saudi data jobs dataset.
+- Split the `tools` column so each tool appears in a separate row.
+- Cleaned and normalized tool names to reduce duplicates and inconsistent naming.
+- Counted the most frequently mentioned tools across the dataset.
+- Created a bar chart showing the top tools mentioned in Saudi data-related job postings.
+- Created a line chart to show how tool frequency decreases by rank.
+- Compared top tools by role category using a heatmap.
+- Compared top tools by experience level using a heatmap.
+- Saved charts inside the `reports/figures` folder.
+- Saved analysis tables inside the `reports/tables` folder.
+- Continued Kaggle Data Visualization practice with Line Charts.

+## Day 9 Initial Findings

+The detailed tools analysis showed that SQL, Python, Excel, Power BI, and Tableau are among the most frequently mentioned tools in the dataset.

+This suggests that Saudi data-related roles require a mix of programming, data analysis, reporting, dashboarding, and business intelligence skills.

+The line chart helped show the frequency drop-off between the most common tools and the lower-ranked tools.

+The heatmaps helped compare how tool requirements differ across role categories and experience levels.
+This made it easier to see that some tools are more common in Data Analysis and BI roles, while others are more connected to Data Science or AI-related roles.

+## Day 9 Visualization Notes

+### lineplot
+Used to create a line chart showing the drop-off in tool frequency by rank.

+### barplot
+Used to compare the most frequently mentioned tools.

+### heatmap
+Used to compare tool mentions across role categories and experience levels.

+### crosstab
+Used to create comparison tables between tools and categories.

+### savefig
+Used to save charts as image files for GitHub, reporting, and future LinkedIn posts.

+### to_csv
+Used to save analysis tables as CSV files.

+## Day 9 Next Steps

+- Continue Kaggle Data Visualization practice.
+- Study Bar Charts in the next visualization lesson.
+- Analyze role categories in more detail.
+- Compare tools and skills by broader role categories.
+- Continue saving important charts and tables for the final report.
+- Prepare stronger insights for the upcoming mini report.